borbit/node-leaderboard/README.md

   - `at(rank, λ)`

-    Retrieves a member on the spicified rank.
+    Retrieves a member on the specified rank.

         board.at(42, function(err, member) {
           // member - member at the specified rank,